-Did you know that inactive voter registrations can be cancelled?
-If a registration remains on inactive status through two consecutive federal general elections (e.g., the post office returns a ballot because it is undeliverable), the registration is cancelled.
+Did you know that inactive voter registrations can be canceled?
+If a registration remains on inactive status through two consecutive federal general elections (e.g., the post office returns a ballot because it is undeliverable), the registration is canceled.
 This complies with state law and the federal National Voter Registration Act.

 Voting made easy